-Previous

-Rule 70.
-The previous question is

-Question

-not in order in a committee of the

-Not in Order. whole house; nor can this committee adjourn as others may; but upon motion, the committee may rise at any time, whereupon the house shall resume.
+Previous Rule 70.
+The previous question is Question not in order in a committee of the Not in Order. whole house; nor can this committee adjourn as others may; but upon motion, the committee may rise at any time, whereupon the house shall resume.

-The chairman reports that the committee of the whole have, according to order, had under their consideration such a matter, and have made progress therein; the chairman rises, the speaker resumes the chair, the chairman informs him that the committee have gone through the business referred to them, and that he is ready to make report.
+The chairman reports that the committee of the whole has, according to order, had under its consideration such a matter, and has made progress therein; the chairman rises, the speaker resumes the chair, the chairman informs him that the committee has gone through the business referred to it, and that he is ready to make report.

-Rules to Govern Rule 71.
-The rules of proceed committee of ings in the house shall be observed in a committee of the whole house so far as they may be applicable, but no member shall be recognized a second time until every member choosing to speak shall have spoken.
+Rules to Govern Committee of ings in the house shall be observed in a committee of the whole house so far as they may be applicable, but no member shall be recognized a second time until every member choosing to speak shall have spoken.

 Standing RULE 72.
-The standing committees

-Committees. of the house and the number of members for each shall be as follows:
+The standing committee of the house and the number of members of each shall be as follows: